 place in an environment almost equivalent to that of an open space above a reflecting surface.
 Also the operating conditions

-must be reproducible, and preferable equal for all machines of the same family.
+must be reproducible, and equal for all machines of the same family.

 An open space above a reflecting surface can sufficiently be reached if the test object is small and the test room is

 large, and has at least some acoustic absorption.
-The B-standards provide guidelines how the evaluate this.
+The B-standards provide guidelines how to evaluate this.